Maeleus/Outpost-Mod/README.md

 sometimes Outpost Sites will be clumped together).
 Also, since the Outpost Sites are a resource the AI will "accidently" settle cities in tactically beneficial locations.

+Great Generals provide better bonuses while garrisoned in Outposts that increase throughout the eras.
+The Great General bonus while in an Outpost increases in strength bonus and range with a maximum of 30% strength bonus for units within 5 tiles in the Modern Era.

 Siege units and siege related promotions still have bonuses against cities but now provide bonuses against Outposts.
 So while a well used Outpost is formidable it is still weak to siege units and units with siege related promotions.